ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/preface.md

 ![](https://cdn-images-1.medium.com/max/800/0*Q_1NZAPT4QWNZ6B5)

-**Navigate** is the very first phase of your DS/AI journey, where you need to understand the overall landscape before diving deep.
+**Navigate** is the very first phase of your data intelligence journey, where you need to understand the overall landscape before diving deep.
 This step covers Q1 & Q2.

 **Build** phase covers all the concepts, processes, tools you need to learn and the resources you need to refer to gain required knowledge.
 This step responses Q3 & Q4.